U+1F63A Smiling Cat Face with Open Mouth

 The Wikipedia has the following information about this codepoint:

 As of 2021, there were an estimated 220 million owned and 480 million stray cats in the world.
-As of 2017, the domestic cat was the second most popular pet in the United States, with 95.6 million cats owned and around 42 million households own at least one cat.
-In the United Kingdom, 26% of adults have a cat with an estimated population of 10.9 million pet cats as of 2020.
+As of 2017, the domestic cat was the second most popular pet in the United States, with 95.6 million cats owned and around 42 million households owning at least one cat.
+In the United Kingdom, 26% of adults have a cat, with an estimated population of 10.9 million pet cats as of 2020.

 Representations